-Additionally, vessels consist either:
+Additionally, vessels consist of either of the following:

-SPV does not apply:
+SPV(S)R does not apply:

-Schedule 1 of SPV details the essential safety requirements that qualifying vessels must satisfy.
+Schedule 1 of SPV(S)R details the essential safety requirements that qualifying vessels must satisfy.
 It also gives details of how the vessels should be categorised, the technical requirements to be satisfied, and the conformity assessment procedures to be followed.

 The duties imposed by PSSR relate to pressure systems for use at work and the risk to health/safety.

 The aim of these Regulations is to prevent serious injury from the hazard of stored energy as a result of the failure of a pressure system or one of its component parts.

 Before using any qualifying pressure equipment (new or otherwise), a written scheme of examination (WSE) must be in place, and an examination undertaken.